Damico-Williams/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-Store allows components to share state.
-It is a state container.
-Actions tell reducers how state should change.Reducers dictate changes to a applications state.
+Store allows components to share state as a state container.
+Actions tell reducers how state should change then reducers dictate changes to a applications state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?